 Mirha-Soleil Ross (b.
 1969), interviewed by Viviane Namaste, Sex Change, Social Change, chapter 7 –

 “[A man who] his entire life [had not done] anything that could have made people see him as anything other than a straight masculine man… wanted to go to a women’s shelter because he ‘identified’ as a woman.
 This is [an] example where… special privileges [should not be] accorded to trans people solely by virtue of their identities, [when they] have no grounding in actual cross-living experiences.
 Policies that pertain to us [trans people] have to be grounded in [reality], otherwise they are postmodernist head games taken to extremes.”

 Questions to consider:

 Could policies and debates in this area benefit from the above distinctions?
 Have not trans people sorted themselves into similar groups?
-Should we not treat these different kinds of transgenderism the same way we should treat intersex conditions, chosen expressions, sexual orientations, and ungrounded identifications, respectively?
+Should we not treat these different kinds of experience the same way we should treat intersex statuses, chosen expressions, sexual orientations, and ungrounded identifications, respectively?

 – 20 –

 Harmonizing diverse wills in an egalitarian and non-authoritarian manner (see DP-1 to DP-17) entails the following methodology for reconciling differences, not just at the level of bodily experiences (see DP-18, DP-19), but also at the level of cultures or beliefs: